 - It can recommend jobs where demand is increasing, so that workers can focus on developing skills needed for future career progression

 Case Study: IBM

 IBM has based its entire people strategy on automation and AI.
-With its digital marketplace shifting to cloud computing close to 50 percent of their portfolio changed to representing new products and services.
+With its digital marketplace shifting to cloud computing close to 50% of its portfolio changed to representing new products and services.
 For the organization to be able to develop its business objectives and success, it needed to adopt a skills-based strategy.
-This was a big move away from lack of consistent employee skill profiles, relying on outdated information.
+This was a big move away from the lack of consistent employee skill profiles, relying on outdated information.

 Their approach was based on the basics of skills-gap analysis: Identify the skills you have and the skills you need and close any gaps.
 The enterprise developed an AI system that can infer employee skills and skill competency levels based on the digital footprint of everyone.
 IBM predicts skill supply by assessing and measuring the skills of their workforce on a regular, automated basis.
 The outcome is a reliable baseline to monitor our skill position over time and provide needed details for targeted workforce planning.

 The bottom line

 Blending technology and human capabilities is paving the way for the future.
 Whilst automation saves time, effort and can speed up many aspects of a business it is AI that takes everything to the next level.
 Leaning into AI can amplify human capability, help with decision-making and prediction.
 Both automation and AI can help businesses and HR professionals to create real value through data analytics.

 In our eBook, we explain how you can use technology better for people management, how you can successfully implement automation and AI and outline where HR technology is heading.
 Find out more here.